Key Facts & Figures

 in number of passengers, cars and mobile homes

-Ferry travel continued on the increase last year after 2022.
-The number of cars and mobile homes carried between Northern Europe and Rostock amounted to 647,000, a rise by three percent.
+Ferry travel continued to increase last year.
+The number of cars and mobile homes carried between Northern Europe and Rostock went up to 666,000.

-At 2.54 million passengers on the three ferry services of Scandlines, Stena Line and TT-Line to Denmark and Sweden there was a rise of 40,000 or 1.5 percent over the previous year.
+At 2.57 million passengers on the three ferry services to Denmark and Sweden operated by Scandlines, Stena Line and TT-Line there was a rise of 30,000 ferry passengers over the previous year.

-The number of railway wagons carried to and from Trelleborg increased markedly from 18,100 in 2022 to 26,800 last year.
+The number of railway wagons carried to and from Trelleborg decreased mainly on account of building sites, from 26,800 in 2023 to 21,800 last year.

 Around 20 percent of all hinterland traffic to and from our port is carried by rail in the modal split.